 So, if for some reason you decide you don’t want to purchase the home, at any point throughout the lease, and you want to move somewhere else, you don’t lose your money.
 You can sell your position in the contract to someone else and recover all of the money you spent.
 That person would pay you for your spot and continue to make payments to the owner.
 At the end of the contract, that person has the option to buy the home.
 If you choose to do this, you would no longer have the first option to buy the home at the end of the contract.
 If this sounds like a possibility to you, ask your lawyer to include something about it in the contract.
-If you have other questions about your contract, check out these rent to own contract faqs

-3. Does the entire premium price go toward my future down payment?
+2. Does the entire premium price go toward my future down payment?

-4. Are there any liens or claims against the home?
+3. Are there any liens or claims against the home?
 Is the home collateral for anything?